 - Can integrate with Lightspeed eCommerce and various partner apps

-- Prices on the high side
+- Price on the high side

-- User-friendliness could be better – may require training to use the product
+- User-friendliness could be even better

 - Some processes take extra taps/clicks to complete than what is necessary

 - Customer support section of website could cover more topics